fzankl/docsify-plugin-flexible-alerts/README.md

 [![npm Version](https://img.shields.io/npm/v/docsify-plugin-flexible-alerts/latest.svg)](https://www.npmjs.com/package/docsify-plugin-flexible-alerts)
 [![npm Downloads](https://img.shields.io/npm/dt/docsify-plugin-flexible-alerts.svg)](https://www.npmjs.com/package/docsify-plugin-flexible-alerts)

 This docsify plugin converts blockquotes into beautiful alerts.
-Look and feel can be configured on a global as well as on a alert specific level so output does fit your needs (some examples are shown below).
+Look and feel can be configured on a global as well as on an alert specific level so output does fit your needs (some examples are shown below).
 In addition, you can provide own alert types.

 ![Sample alerts created with plugin 'flexible-alerts'](https://user-images.githubusercontent.com/44210522/93708131-10fb5780-fb34-11ea-85ae-e18b3e239f83.jpg)